Back to Top

 Final Thoughts on the New Rogue

-The Rogue is a staple class of DnD 5e players for over a decade, and the new 2024 version has seen major updates to the way it plays, most of which are for the better.
-The introduction of the Cunning Strike feature, and updates to the Assassin and Thief subclasses all open up new possibilities for combat and seem legitimately solid.
+The Rogue has been a a staple of DnD 5e players for over a decade, and the new 2024 version has seen major updates to the way it plays, most of which are for the better.
+The introduction of the Cunning Strike feature, and updates to the Assassin and Thief subclasses, all open up new possibilities for combat and seem legitimately solid.
 That being said, it remains to be seen just how well the new Rogue will be received by the larger DnD 5e community.

 You can find the complete rules for the new class in the 2024 Player’s Handbook, which is available for pre-order now on D&D Beyond and Amazon.